-Join James Williamson for an in-depth discussion in this video Adding fonts to kits, part of Up and Running with Typekit.
+Join James Williamson for an in-depth discussion in this video Adding fonts to kits, part of Typekit Quick Start.

 - Once you've decided on the fonts…you want to use for your project,…you need to tell Typekit that you want to use them.…Now the process of doing that…is a little different for desktop…versus for using the font as a web font.…Since we're going to cover the process of using…Typekit fonts for desktop a little later on,…we're going to focus first…on using Typekit fonts for web.…The first thing that you'll need to do…in order to use Typekit fonts on your website…is to create a kit.…We talked a little about kits earlier in this chapter…but we haven't created one yet,…so that's going to be our first step.…